 The County continued its on-going program of inspection, cleaning and maintenance of the ROW.
 The Public Works Road and Bridge Department maintains a log of all activities conducted.
-Monthly Reports for January to December 2017 have been generated for all maintenance activities, defined by County Road number and activity type.
-A total of 30,376 man-hours were spent on ROW maintenance activities during the reporting year.
-Man-hour breakdowns for selected activities are summarized below.
+Monthly Reports for January to December 2016 have been generated for all maintenance activities, defined by County Road number and activity type.